cswitenky/azure-smtp-relay/README.md

 To use `azure-smtp-relay`, you need to configure your application to use your new SMTP relay server.

-Generally, you will need to set the IP address to the computer running the SMTP relay server and the port to 1025.
+Generally, you will need to set the IP address to the computer running `azure-smtp-relay` serrver and the port to 1025.
 No authentication is required to interact with the SMTP relay server so you can turn off corresponding security/authentication settings in your application.
 Then set your from address to the email address you want to send the email from.
 Usually, that is your donotreply@domain.com address you set up in your Azure Communication Services resource.